PyCQA/flake8/docs/source/user/invocation.rst

 It's also possible to narrow what |Flake8| will try to check by specifying exactly the paths and directories you want it to check.
-Let's assume that we have a directory with python files and subdirectories which have python files (and may have more sub-directories) called ``my_project``.
+Let's assume that we have a directory with python files and sub-directories which have python files (and may have more sub-directories) called ``my_project``.
 Then if we only want errors from files found inside ``my_project`` we can do: